-Eight miles north of Newport, in Kaniksu National Forest and year round open fishing season, Bead Lake is not stocked by the Department of Fish and Wildlife, but contains self-reproducing populations of kokanee, lake trout, burbot, plus numerous northern pikeminnows.
-Fishing at this lake should provide a unique experience.
+Eight miles north of Newport, in Kaniksu National Forest, Bead Lake is open year-round.
+Bead Lake is not stocked by the Department of Fish and Wildlife, but contains self-reproducing populations of Kokanee, Lake trout, Burbot, and Northern Pikeminnow.

 A U.S. Forest Service boat launch and parking area at the south end of the lake can accommodate six boats and trailers, but may not be available by April due to snow conditions.
 Check with the USFS Newport Ranger District office at 509-447-7300 for more information.